 It was like we were looking for the way in the fog, but with strong belief and courage, brave and adventurous.

 What were the biggest challenges during that period?
 Have you faced some unexpected moments that made you ask if it was your right path?

-Can you tell us how the idea about “Born with Cultural Revolution” came to life?
-What the story behind it?
+Can you tell us how the idea of “Born with Cultural Revolution” came to life?
+What is the story behind it?

 Where did the idea for “I am a woman” come from?
 What did you want to communicate?

-When I made this work, I was in my twenties, an age full of questions and doubts for life and love.
-This work is an exploration of woman issues, especially to myself and the female gender through the bodies and eyes of my female friends.
+When I made this work, I was in my twenties, an age full of questions and doubts about life and love.
+This work is an exploration of women’s issues, especially to myself and the female gender through the bodies and eyes of my female friends.

 The art critic Gu Zheng wrote in 2006:

 “Xing Danwen’s I Am a Woman, of 1994-1996, boldly rejects that the female body has most often been represented under a male gaze.
 It can be considered one of the earliest images of nudity shot by a woman in China’s photographic history.
 As advocated by its title, it represented the establishment of assertive self-consciousness by a woman.
 In an enclosed space, Xing Danwen, through rich and varied visual angles, tricky shadows, and interwoven female bodies, concocted a private space for women, intangible for others.
 This pictorial space could only be shot with the mutual trust and interdependence of the women involved.
 Usually, it is a privilege of the man to imagine the woman and structure her image, and it is the man who is motivated to watch and present it.
 However, in Xing Danwen’s work, it is of a woman watching a woman, a woman defining the emotion and body of a woman.
 By representing the woman’s body, Xing Danwen provided for the first time a concrete shape to the existence and advocacy of the new woman in China.
 If these photographic images mark the wakening and consciousness of the artist as a photographer, then her photographing the female body establishes her own female identity.“